 Jamie Giddens MBACP, Dip.Coun, Fresh Air Counselling

-Do you struggle with anxiety or depression and you'd like some help but not in a therapy room, then perhaps running, walking or sitting together outside, may provide just the focus you need, to get what you want from counselling.
+Do you struggle with anxiety or depression and you'd like some help but not in a therapy room.
+Perhaps, walking or sitting together outside may provide just the focus you need, to get what you want from counselling.

 Stepping forwards together can be reassuring and bring a sense of equality to our relationship.
-Held as we are within the diverse landscape of Cornwall, in the stillness of a wood or in a wind, by a lake or beside a hedge, in a valley, then on a hill, next to an ever changing sea or in a building, I can provide a safe environment that is suitable for you.
+Held within the diverse landscape of Cornwall, in the stillness of a wood or in a wind, by a lake or beside a hedge, in a valley, then on a hill, next to an ever changing sea or in a building, I can provide a safe environment that is suitable for you.
 You can tell me how life is at the moment and I'll be with you, to help you in your direction.

 For me being together outside provides an experience of relationship within therapy, movement, and nature, that can allow the witnessing of your feelings to be deeply enhanced.
 If you need someone to walk together with you in life at the moment, I can offer you honest acceptance at a pace that will suit you.
 The counselling is rooted in the person-centred approach, yet when it’s useful to do so I may integrate other types of counselling, or we may sit inside a building.

 What to expect

-Our first meeting will be free and we can maybe go and sit down somewhere quite for a coffee and see how we get on.
+Our first meeting will be free and we can maybe go and sit down somewhere quite for a coffee and see what you need.
 We then might agree on a number of sessions and arrange to meet at a location where we can begin counselling outside.